The Definitive Guide To SEO In 2018

 That’s why you want to display 100% of the content from your desktop version to mobile folks too.

-For example, when you visit this post on the Backlinko blog from an iPhone, you get the same amazing content that desktop users get 🙂
+For example, when you visit this post on the Backlinko blog from an iPhone, you get the same high-quality content that desktop users get 🙂

 As you can see, there’s nothing hidden behind buttons, menus, or expandable sections.